janreynevado/gettingandcleaningdata/README.md

 ## Output

 The output (tidy data set) can be viewed [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/tidy_data.txt).
+As defined in the script functionality, it contains the average of each variable for each activity and each subject.

 ## Code Book